-“Our Living Past” is an exhibit of photographs from Tim Duffy, founder of the Music Maker Relief Foundation (see below for more information).
-For 35 years, Duffy has immortalized Southern musical heroes and the world in which they live.
-The exhibit highlights the question of how poverty, geography, and age have limited the exposure of these artists, causing the widespread idea that the musical traditions they perform have “died out.”
+“Our Living Past” was an exhibit of photographs from Tim Duffy, founder of the Music Maker Relief Foundation.
+For more than 35 years, Duffy has immortalized Southern musical heroes and the world in which they live.
+The exhibit highlighted the question of how poverty, geography, and age limited the exposure of these artists, encouraging the widespread idea that the musical traditions they perform had “died out.”

 These images were made with wet-plate collodion photography and printed with the platinum/palladium process.
 Duffy’s plates have been collected by the Smithsonian Museum of African American History and Culture, the Morris Museum of Art, the Southern Folklife Collection at UNC, and also by the New Orleans Museum of Art.

-In conjunction with this exhibit, a special performance featuring musicians from the Music Maker program will perform an intimate performance on Friday, February 24.
-(See below for more information)
+In conjunction with this exhibit, a special performance featuring musicians from the Music Maker program took place on Friday, February 24.

 “ …Duffy’s images have a timeless quality.
 One has to look hard for clues that bely their vintage appearance, if any are to be found at all.
 The lengthy process of making a tintype means Duffy might work all day for just four or five shots, greatly increasing the level of attention devoted to each one…Because there is no photographic negative with tintypes—the tintype itself is the source material—Duffy was, until recently, limited in his ability to exhibit the work.
 But a chance meeting with Steven Albahari, the publisher of literary art bookmakers 21st Editions, led to a partnership that will allow the images not only to be duplicated, but to be printed in an unusually beautiful photographic process…Because the platinum palladium process allows for one of the broadest tonal ranges in photographic printing, the end result seems to glow, its subject almost jarringly proximate.
 The ink becomes ingrained in the paper, rather than sitting on top of it, allowing for a depth uncharacteristic of the medium…Taj Mahal, a Grammy-winning blues musician who has known Duffy for more than two decades and recently posed for a tintype, credits Duffy’s work not just for its rich aesthetic quality, but for his genuine respect and affection for his subjects.
 ‘So many photographs of older bluesmen or African-Americans are more voyeuristic, as opposed to the energy of the people—what they do, what it is they’re into—coming across in the photograph,’ he tells TIME.
 But Duffy ‘never treads on people’s dignity.’”